 Choose a short cycle with agitation (not just rinse and spin).
 Use the quantity of detergent and water temperature listed in the Detergent Index, highest spin speed and deep rinse setting.

-Choose the longest cycle the machine has (eg. Cottons or Heavy Duty), the addition of extra agitation is optional (eg. Intensive option).
+Choose the longest cycle the machine has (eg. Cottons or Heavy Duty), extend the cycle if possible (eg. Intensive option).
 Use the quantity of detergent and water temperature listed in the Detergent Index, choose spin speed and deep rinse setting.
-See Hot vs Cold Water for information on water temp.
+See Hot vs Cold Water on why hot water works better.

 On the line, clothes airer, clothes dryer or a combination.
-If drying shells or AIOs allow them to cool in the dryer before stretching the elastics.
+If drying shells or All In One nappies allow them to cool in the dryer before stretching the elastics.
 When line drying avoid putting shells in direct sunlight, UV can eventually degrade PUL.

 How To Properly Load Your Traditional Top Loader

-The aim in a Top Loader is to achieve a ‘stew/casserole’ consistency, where the nappies can agitate against each other.
+The aim in a Top Loader is to achieve a ‘stew’ consistency, where the nappies can agitate against each other and are being pulled down periodically.
 Too little laundry/too much water results in inadequate friction.
 Too much laundry/too little water results in inadequate friction where the items move as a block.

 To increase the quantity in the machine, small items that are ideally light in colour to prevent colour run, can be added to the main wash cycle.
 Large items such as towels will wrap around the nappies preventing them from being washed.

-Unsure of how to achieve a good ‘nappy stew’ consistency, or what it should look like when agitating?
-This video shows how to test your load to make sure you have great agitation every time you wash.
+This video shows what a good ‘stew’ consistency looks like and how to test your loading to make sure you have great agitation every time you wash.

 The machine in the video is ½ full, set to a medium water level.